bozinoski777/bozinoski777/README.md

-### Hi I'm Hristian 👋🤵🏻
+### Hi I'm Hristian 🤵🏻

 I am a trained architect and a passionate full-stack developer with robust problem-solving skills.
-I have experience in creating and designing web-applications in a test-driven environment.
+I have experience in creating and designing web-applications in a test-driven environment as well as teacher-assisting experience in a coding bootcamp.

 ## 💐 Projects:
 # 🏗️ Berlin Architecture Network: